NJWong/C_Programs/FIT3042_Assignment/Assignment1/README.md

     $ ./rledecode test.rle prefix --scale 2 --tween 1

 This current version of the program supports decoding an *.rle file and outputting each frame to a *.ppm file, or to stdout.
+These functions can be found in the 'decoder.c' file.

 It supports videos with image width and height of up to 5 digits (a safe assumption because most screens generally have 4 digit widths and heights e.g.